17Chad/Scripts-Simple-Projects/README.md

-# Scripts
+# Scripts and Simple projects
-Useful scripts from over the years